a-r-m-i-n/ddev-for-typo3-extensions/README.md

 *Note: Replace ``my-ext`` with your DDEV sitename*

-### TYPO3 v12 notice
+#### TYPO3 v12 notice

 Unfortunately it is not possible to run the TYPO3 installation process by CLI anymore.
-After you have performed the ``ddev install-v12`` command, you need to open the frontend/backend of TYPO3 and walk through the installation processes.
+After you have performed the ``ddev install-v12`` command, you need to open the frontend/backend of TYPO3 and walk through the initial installation process.

-The only information you must supply, is the admin username and password, all other settings are provided by the [``additional.php``](.ddev/web-build/v12/additional.php) file.
+The only information you need to supply, is the admin username and password.

-### Known problems

-#### Wrong line endings

-When you get the following error

-> bash: ./install-v12: /bin/bash^M: bad interpreter: No such file or directory

-your host system is probably Windows based.
-This issue occurs, when the shell scripts got wrong line endings (wrong: CRLF, correct: LF).
-On Windows, Git changes the line-endings by default, if `git config core.autocrlf` is not set to ``false``.

-#### Forbidden 403 after upgrading to DDEV 1.15

-In this case, check the file ``.ddev/apache/apache-site.conf`` and replace ``$WEBSERVER_DOCROOT`` with ``/var/www/html``.

-Then, perform ``ddev restart`` and it should work again.

-When you check out this project now, the adjustment has been already applied.
+All other settings are provided by the [``additional.php``](.ddev/web-build/v12/additional.php) file.

 ### Credentials

-All versions got the same credentials set:
+All versions got the same credentials set (in v12 you set these information by yourself):

 - Username: ``admin``
 - Password: ``password`` (also in install tool)